TheCodeGen/.github/profile/README.md

 ---

-## 🧪 Supported By

-Development is supported in part by tools from the [GitHub Student Developer Pack](https://education.github.com/pack), including:

-- JetBrains IntelliJ IDEA Ultimate
-- Render (cloud hosting)
-- Namecheap (domain management)
-- Supabase, MongoDB Atlas, and more

----

 > For questions, collaborations, or code requests, feel free to open an issue or reach out via the YouTube channel.